inr-kit/twps/docs/source/how_to_use.rst

 one gets possibility to use the whole legacy of Python when writing an input deck.

-The TSP package provides the command line preprocessor, an executable script called ``ppp.py``.
+The TWPS package provides the command line preprocessor, an executable script called ``ppp.py``.
 For the template ``input.t``, the following command::